LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 #### getPartnerChainID

 The `getPartnerChainID` function returns the chain ID of the partner chain.
-On mainchain, this is always the given chain ID, while on a sidechain this is always the mainchain ID.
+On the mainchain, this is always the given chain ID, while on a sidechain this is always the mainchain ID.

 ##### Parameters